balusena/kubernetes-for-devops/09-Kubernetes Volumes/Kubernetes Volumes.md

 restarted, all data stored on that node is also lost, leading to data loss.
 Therefore, while hostPath volumes can preserve data if a pod is restarted, they cannot prevent data loss if the node is deleted.

+**Note:** emptyDir and hostPath volumes are ephemeral, meaning their data is lost when pods or nodes are deleted or restarted.
+They do not persist data beyond the lifecycle of the pod or node.

 ![Kubernetes hostPath Drawback](https://github.com/balusena/kubernetes-for-devops/blob/main/09-Kubernetes%20Volumes/hostpath_drawback.png)

 To address this issue, we can move the storage from the node to external storage solutions like: